hansung080/cryptid/README.md

-# Cryptonamicon
+# Cryptid
-A web game with FastAPI
+A web application with FastAPI